ganyicz/bond/docs/index.md

 ## When should you use this?

-Bond is ideal anytime you need a frontend-heavy component that should be reusable or abstracted into its own file.
+Bond is ideal anytime you need a frontend-heavy component that needs to be reusable or abstracted into its own file.
 It excels at handling optimistic UI updates, where you want the interface to respond instantly to user actions without waiting for a server round-trip.

 You can use Bond on its own, but it works especially well in combination with Livewire.
 For example, using the component above, you could pass a `$wire` object properties into the Blade component like this: